doncandela/mgah/mgah.md

 #### Simple MPI test programs: `mpi_hw.py`  and `osu_bw.py` <a id="mpi-testprogs"></a>

-- MPI works by **loading and starting $n$ copies of the same code**, each in its own process using one or more cores.
+- MPI works by **loading and starting $n$ copies of the same code**, each in its own process running on a separate core.
+(In principle each process could use multiple cores, for example for NumPy multithreading, but I don't have an example of that yet.)
 Each process has a unique **rank**  in the range $0\dots n-1$, and a process can find its rank via an MPI function call -- and then use the rank to figure out what it should do (this is up to the programmer!).
 To simultaneously run four copies (ranks) of  the Python program `myprog.py` we do

   ```
   $ mpirun -n 4 python myprog.py
   ```

 - The "Hello world" of MPI programs, **`mpi_hw.py`** simply prints a message including the rank and other information.
-Running `mpi_hw.py` in six ranks gives us six such messages, in an indeterminate order:
+Running `mpi_hw.py` in six ranks gives us six such messages, in an indeterminate order: **TODO this shows earlier MPI version**

   ```
   (ompi5)..$ mpirun -n 6 python mpi_hw.py